 But wait, are these behaviours really responses or are they reactions?

-These are Reaction as the behaviour is not a result of conscious thinking but is more like a reflex to the stimulus.
+These are Reactions as the behaviour is not a result of conscious thinking but is more like a reflex to the stimulus.

 But then again are the behaviours really reflexes to the stimulus or is there something happening between the stimulus and the response, something that is happening so quickly that either the conscious mind is not able to register or is not able to control?